So let’s get straight into it:

 The factory-installed cigarette outlet isn’t heavy-duty enough for high currents.
 Image: Companion

-These outlets are often rated to handle a maximum of 120W or 10 amps (using our formula from earlier – 120W ÷ 12V = 10 Amps) at any given time and are also generally only powered when your vehicle is on, making them useless at the campsite.
+These outlets are often rated to handle a maximum of 120W or 10 amps (using our formula from earlier: 120W ÷ 12V = 10 Amps) at any given time, and are also generally only powered when your vehicle is on.
+This has them useless at the campsite.

-Not nearly as long as a deep cycle auxiliary battery or power pack.
+Not nearly as long as a deep cycle auxiliary battery or power pack will!

 A battery box is an option that you have.
 Image: Hard Korr